mmussmann/web-design-system/docs/Component documentation/expanding-components/accordion.md

 ### Accordion filtered list items

-To make use of accordions with filtered list items is intended to be used for site navigation, to use the filtered list version of the accordion add the class modifier on the component <code>class="msds-accordion msds-accordion\--filter-list-item"
+To make use of accordions with filtered list items is intended to be used for site navigation, to use the filtered list version of the accordion add the class modifier on the component <code>class="msds-accordion msds-accordion\--filter-list-item"</code>

 <div class="element-preview">
   <div class="element-preview__inner">{{render '@accordion-checkbox-medium-filtered-list-items'}}</div>